Download the app to find the best colleges for you

 • Candidates scoring the highest JEE Main percentile in Mathematics shall be considered

-• If the tie still persists, the highest percentile secured by candidates in Chemistry shall be considered
+• If the tie persists, the highest percentile secured by candidates in Chemistry shall be considered.

-• If the tie still persists, the candidate with older in age shall be considered
+• If the tie persists, the older candidate shall be considered.

 Preparation of JEE Main 2024 Results for Each Session